 We do not have bishops, cardinals or a pope who are in leadership over us.

 If someone wants to become a church member there is a special occasion in church when they affirm their faith and promises are made.
-Before this special day the Minister will talk with them about your decision to become a church member and the church will appoint two visitors to meet with them, to discuss their faith and to befriend them as they come in to the church family.
+Before this special day the Minister will talk with them about their decision to become a church member and the church will appoint two visitors to meet with them, to discuss their faith and to befriend them as they come in to the church family.
 The Church members meeting will give the final decision on agreeing to membership.
 If they are a member of another church an application will be made to have their membership transferred.

 Marriage was created by God as the foundation of family life